“Now, there is no gatekeeper.

 Why not get a publishing company to publish your book?

-This leaves new authors in a difficult position in relation to these ‘traditional publishers’ and, increasingly, self-publishing is becoming the best opportunity to get your books read.
-With self-publishing you can become an agent of your own success!
+This leaves new authors in a difficult position in relation to these ‘traditional publishers’ and increasingly, self-publishing is becoming the best opportunity to get your books read.
+Some relatively unknown authors have found that they have very little marketing assistance from their traditional publishers, leading many authors to seek out self-publishing options so they can keep a higher percentage of royalties for their efforts.

 You can find out more about how the traditional publishing industry operates on our book publishing page.

-Whichever path you choose (and there is no reason why you can’t start doing both and see how it goes) it is important to go in with your eyes wide open.
+Whatever option you choose, it’s important to go in with your eyes wide open.
 Publishing and selling books are very competitive fields, and all of the potential avenues have advantages and disadvantages.
 Spend a good amount of time weighing up the options so you can find a route which is best for you.
+We have some tips for doing this, below.

 This has a big influence on the right option for you.
 Did you write your book with a view to selling large numbers of copies commercially, or are you simply aiming to print copies for family and friends?
 Do you have a market already, or are you starting from scratch and so will need to build your market as you go?